xdpirate/derpy/README.md

 ## Passive/automatic functions
+- **AutoPurge** -- Allows you to maintain a list of items to be automatically purged from your bags
 - **RepTrack** -- Changes your currently watched faction ("display as bar") whenever you gain reputation
 - **RepAnnounce** -- Shows you a notification and plays a non-intrusive sound whenever your standing with a faction changes
 - **Innervate Notifier** -- Sends a whisper to the receiving target when you cast Innervate on them